You only need a few simple ingredients from the fridge to make this Homemade Tzatziki Sauce recipe. It comes together in less than five minutes.

 But wait.
 First thing’s first: What is tzatziki?
 It’s a Greek yogurt sauce filled with bright flavors.
 The creamy sauce is made a little spicy from garlic, a little flavorful from fresh dill, and all together delicious.
 It’s often drizzled on traditional Greek recipes, like gyros, or Mediterranean recipes, like shawarma.
 One of the Greek restaurants here in town serves it under keftedes (spiced beef patties) and it’s so, so good with those.
 The cool cucumber sauce is the perfect balance for the spicy patties.

-If you’re eating it as a snack at home, you can also serve it with other fresh vegetables, like carrot sticks, or with pita chips or toasted pita bread.
-It’s a really great appetizer for any Greek food you might be serving for dinner, like our Homemade Spanakopita.
+As a dip, tzatziki can be a really great appetizer for any Greek food you might be serving for dinner, like our Homemade Spanakopita.
 Or, you can use it on top of a burger to make Greek burgers.

 Making tzatziki is just one way to use up an abundance of cucumbers.
 For more ways, check out all of our Budget-Friendly Cucumber Recipes.